-There are 5 positions available for Board of Directors.
+There are several positions available for Board of Directors.
 Terms are limited to 3 years.

 Position Title: Member, Board of Directors

 A. Board Qualifications:

 a.
 Must be an active dues paying Alumni Member.